 Look in your fridge and pull out some lemon juice and white vinegar, two foods most households benefit from keeping with them.
 You can use a fresh lemon or the bottled kind.
 Measure equal parts lemon juice and white vinegar, and mix well.
 If you have a spray bottle, pour the mixture into the bottle and spray your cloth or furniture where you need it.
 Otherwise, dab some of the solution onto the cloth, and rub it onto your furniture as appropriate.
 Follow up with a dry cloth to remove any lingering liquid.

 LEMON + OLIVE OIL

 If you don't have white vinegar, you can also make a preparation out of lemon and olive oil to polish your furniture.
 This time, measure 1 cup of olive oil to 1/2 cup of lemon juice.
 You can use the same methods for application: either a spray bottle or cloth.
-Follow up your polishing session with a gentle dry cloth or mop-friendly Soft Wipe to finish the job.
+Follow up your polishing session with a gentle dry cloth to finish the job.